Ferdousi-Rajoni/Morse-Code-Converter-with-Binary-Tree-Structure/README.md

 Each line represents a letter and its corresponding Morse code, separated by a space.

 ## Notes
-- Ensure the `morse_data.txt` file is in the same directory as the executable.
+- Ensure the `morse_code.txt` file is in the same directory as the executable.
 - The program supports case-insensitive input for encoding and decoding.

 ## Limitations